 Product structure

-The structure of the data product follows the form given in S-100 Part 10C – HDF5 Data Model and File Format.
+The structure of the data product follows the form given in S-100 Part 10c – HDF5 Data Model and File Format.
 The general structure, which was designed for several S-100 products is given in Figure 10-1.